james-dewes/icu-counter/README.md

 # icu-counter
-Python code for Raspberry Pi people counter
+Python script for a Raspberry Pi based people counter using an IR sensor to detect motion and logging activity back to Google Analytics when the senor is triggered